matryer/gae-records/readme.md

 gaerecords provides two main types that represent the different data for your project.
 A <code>Model</code> describes a type of data, and a <code>Record</code> is a single entity or instance of that type.
+In a traditional relational database world, think of a <code>Model</code> as a table, and a <code>Record</code> as a row in that table.

 Creating models is as easy as calling the <code>gaerecords.NewModel</code> method.